Balancingrock/Swiftfire/README.md

 - Rewritten sfadmin to push all html code into html files (i.e. functions should not contain html code)
 - Changed server root directory to allow multiple Swiftfire servers running concurently
 - Added command line parameters to support multiple Swiftfre servers running concurrently
+- Updated usage of BRBON, SwifterSockets and SecureSockets due to upgrade to Swift 5.2

 #### 1.2.1